The recent years Naxos island gets more and more attention and there is a reason for that. To be frank, there are many!!

 If you go by ferry to Naxos island, this will be the first thing that you will see!
 Especially during sunset when the colours get mixed with the blue of the sea is amazing.
 The only drawback?
 It can become quite crowded!

-#Get lost in old town and visit Kastro
+#Get lost in the old town and visit Kastro

 Chora is the capital of Naxos and is one of the most picturesque old towns of the Cyclades.
 Visit the Venetian Castle, the Mycenaean City of Grotta and various museums.
 Within the Chora and the main square you will find the Catholic Church and the Central Tower.
 Take a stroll through the narrow alleys, discover the Venetian mansions with the archers, search for the Commercial School that Kazantzakis attended and where the Naxos Archaeological Museum is today housed!